DKlaper/gsw-DepParser/README.md

 gsw-DepParser
 =============

-A dependency parser for Swiss-German (ISO 639 code: gsw)
+A dependency parser for Swiss-German (ISO 639 code: gsw) by David Klaper

 Installation
 ============

-Currently just copy Repo
+All relative paths, are relative to the folder that contains this readme.

+Copy the repository
-download the tokenizer from
+Download the tokenizer.pl from http://www.linguistics.ruhr-uni-bochum.de/~dipper/tokenizer.html#download
-http://www.linguistics.ruhr-uni-bochum.de/~dipper/tokenizer.html#download
 and place in the Source/External/tokenizer.

-Then Recompile turbo parser by going to Source/TurboParser2.1.0 and executing ./install-deps.sh and ./configure && make && make install
+Then if necessary recompile turbo parser by going to Source/TurboParser2.1.0 and executing ./install-deps.sh and ./configure && make && make install

+Optional:
-Optionally set the environment variable GSWPARSER to the path to the Source/ folder and also add the path to Source/ to your PATH.
+Set the environment variable GSWPARSER to the path to the Source/ folder and also add the path to Source/ to your PATH.
 (this sets all the relative paths correctly if you call the parser from somewhere else by typing gswDepParser.py (without python))